 What is Zakat?

 There are five core practices in Islam which are known as the Five Pillars of Islam.
-The third Pillar is Zakat whereby Muslims must pay a set percentage of their total annual wealth to support those in need.
+The third Pillar is Zakat, whereby Muslims are required to contribute a fixed percentage of their total annual wealth to support those in need.
 Zakat is a charitable donation that is given to help those without the means to support themselves, and excess wealth is distributed in accordance with the wishes of Allah (SWT).
-After all, our goods and wealth are merely material possessions which do not truly belong to us.
+After all, our goods and wealth are merely material possessions that do not truly belong to us.

-Zakat’s meaning varies depending on context and the word is utilised in multiple ways throughout the Holy Qur’an.
-Generally, Zakat means to increase, grow and purify and in the context of the Five Pillars of Islam, the Zakat payment is given to purify one’s income and wealth and is a good example of the altruistic attitudes of Muslim communities.
+Zakat’s meaning varies depending on the context, and the word is utilised in multiple ways throughout the Holy Qur’an.
+Generally, the Zakat meaning is to increase, grow, and purify.
+In the context of the Five Pillars of Islam, the Zakat payment is given to purify one’s income and wealth, displaying the altruistic attitudes of Muslim communities.
 This is a key reason why Zakat is important to Muslims around the globe, as it represents their dedication to faith and charity.

-Zakat is calculated at 2.5% of an individual's total profitable wealth above the nisab threshold, including possessions, savings and precious resources.
-Belongings that contribute to your comfortable day to day living, such as your clothing, your home and your car, are not included.
-However, any additional property and car investments must be included when calculating your Zakat.
+Zakat equates to 2.5% of an individual's total profitable wealth above the Nisab threshold, including savings, possessions, and precious resources.
+Belongings that contribute to your comfortable day-to-day living, such as your clothing, your home, and your car, are not included.
+However, any surplus property and car investments must be included when calculating your Zakat.